RebekahGrace4219/colorMemory/README.md

 W# Pre-work - *Memory Game*

 **Colored Memories** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+It was made in accordance with certain rules.

 Submitted by: **Rebekah Grace**